-Adrienne Catone (from Happy Valley, OR) started Faerie's Dance over 17 years ago.
+Adrienne Catone (from Happy Valley, OR) started Faerie's Dance almost 18 years ago.

 Hey everyone, my name is Adrienne, and I’m the founder and current CEO of Faerie’s Dance, Inc. We’re a sustainable fashion company that focuses on ethically produced, eco-friendly clothing, lingerie, jewelry, and accessories.